Bella Vista, Bentonville, restaurant inspections

 1000 S.E.
 Walton Blvd., Suite 22, Bentonville

-Priority violations: Pans of chicken, salsa, and other items not covered in walk-in cooler during storage.
-Cheese dip in steam table was 102 degrees.
-Chicken made last night was 55 degrees in walk-in cooler at 10:45 a.m.
-Ceviche made on March 4 was in walk-in to be used on March 13.
-Pans of beans were not clearly marked with a date for determining disposal.
+Priority violations: Soap out at main handsink by grill.
+Pan of chicken 107 degrees - middle and 166 degrees - edge, cheese dip 100 degrees - middle and 100 degrees - edge, beans 125 degrees - middle and 160 degrees - edge on steam table.
+Beans made 3/20 50 degrees in walk-in cooler.
+Ceviche made 3/11 in fridge.

-Priority foundation violations: Person in charge could not provide an internal probe thermometer when asked to measure food temperatures on the steam tables.
+Core violations: No proof of a Certified Food Protection Manager available at time of inspection.
+Cans and bottles stored under water waste pipe for handsink in bar area.

-Core violations: No proof of Certified Food Protection Manager available at time of inspection.
-Bin that red and green peppers was stored in after chopping was stored on a trash can.
-Food being mixed in a container that was on the floor.
-Cans and bottles stored under waste water pipe for handsink in bar area.
-No test strips available at time of inspection for dish machine.
+Noncritical violations: Sauces, lettuce, and other items not covered in walk-in cooler during storage.

 Critical violations: None